jmcabo/dunit/README.md

 First, I had to fix some issues, but by now the original implementation has been largely revised.

-The xUnit Testing Framework is known to work with versions D 2.062 and D 2.063.
+The xUnit Testing Framework is known to work with version D 2.064.2.

 Testing Functions vs. Interactions
 ----------------------------------